DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/coal-excise-tax.md

     </tr>
   </tbody>
 </table>
+This data is from federal excise taxes reported to or collected by the Internal Revenue Service, Alcohol and Tobacco Tax and Trade Bureau, and the U.S. Customs Service.
+For more information, see [excise tax statistcs](https://www.irs.gov/statistics/soi-tax-stats-historical-table-20)

 ## Rates

 On January 1, 2019, the tax rate changed from $1.10 per ton for coal from subsurface mines and $0.55 per ton for coal from surface mines.
-Both rates were limited to a maximum of 4.4 percent of the coal’s selling price.
+Both rates were limited to a maximum of 4.4% of the coal’s selling price.
 The new tax rate is $0.50 per ton for coal from subsurface mines and $0.25 per ton for coal from surface mines.
-Both rates are limited to 2 percent of the coal's selling price.
+Both rates are limited to 2% of the coal's selling price.

 <table class="article_table">
   <thead>